freenas/freenas-docs/userguide/tn_initial.rst

 array toward the rack.
 When the array stops moving, move the pin-lock laches to allow the array to slide the rest of the way into the rack.
 Refer to
+:numref:`Figure %s <appliance8>`
-:numref:`Figure %s: Push Array into Rack and Release pin-lock Latches <appliance8>` for a detailed view.
+for a detailed view.

 .. _appliance8:

 .. figure:: images/tn_rack_and_release_locks.png

+   Push Array into Rack and Release pin-lock Latches

 .. index:: Install Drive Trays into a TrueNAS Array

 Next, install all of the populated drive trays into the front of the array.
+Refer to
+:numref:`Figure %s <appliance9>`
-Refer to :numref:`Figure %s: Drive Installation Instructions <appliance9>` for a detailed view.
+for a detailed view.

 .. note:: to avoid personal injury, do not install drives into the
    %brand% Storage Array before racking.